HKLYousfi/Free-programming-Sources/README.md

 ## License

 Each file included in this repository is licensed under the [CC BY License](LICENSE).
+Youn may notice from time 2 time some of changes or shortcuts to help the community to find the easiest way to learn faster [0Y0]
+### HKL